ashloverscn/atmega328-16mhz-ac-phase-control/README.md

 # atmega328-16mhz-ac-phase-control
-Control AC phase power using Arduino UNO and others atmega328 based Arduino Boards
+Control AC phase power using Arduino UNO and other atmega328 based Arduino Boards